MiningHQ/bootcamp/bootcamp_en/terms-to-know.md

 **Fiat currency**

-A fiat currency is any currency that is a issued and backed by a government.
+A fiat currency is any currency that is issued and backed by a government.
 Some examples include the US dollar and Euro.

 <a href="/bootcamp/wallets" class="btn btn-info">Next: Wallets <i class="fa fa-fw fa-chevron-right"></i></a>